 On board of the Sigma 7, during the Mercury-Atlas 8 mission (October 1962), astronaut Walter Schirra was wearing his Speedmaster CK2998.
 Schirra was the only astronaut to fly all three of NASA’s early manned spacecraft (Mercury, Gemini and Apollo).
 In 2012, Omega commemorated the first Speedmaster CK2998 being used in space with a “First Omega in Space” model.
-Today, similar models are available in Omega’s Sedna gold and as a modern reinterpretation of the CK2998 with 2016’s Speedmaster CK2998 limited edition.
+Today, similar models are available in Omega’s Sedna gold and as a modern reinterpretation of the CK2998 with a 2016 and 2018 Speedmaster CK2998 limited edition.

 Below, another image from the NASA archives where you can see Schirra wearing his Speedmaster.
 This picture was taken during the suiting up exercise for Gemini 6, in 1965, showing Schirra still wearing his Sigma 7 Speedmaster.

 As can be seen in this excellent report on Purist Pro, there was a need for officially tested and certified watches.
-All equipment used on the Mercury program was being evaluated and NASA hired a team for the procurement of equipment for Gemini and Apollo missions.
-This included a watch suitable for training and flights of course.
+All equipment used on the Mercury program was being evaluated, and NASA hired a team for the procurement of equipment for Gemini and Apollo missions.
+This included a watch suitable for training and flights, of course.
 One of the persons that were hired for this job at the time was NASA engineer James “Jim” Ragan.
 Ragan was in charge of the selection procedure and testing of the chronographs, but also had an essential role in selecting the cameras for astronauts.
 And let’s not forget that it was Ragan who reached out to Paul Fischer for a pen with a pressurised ballpoint.
 Known today as the Fisher space pen.